Some effectivity questions for plane Cremona transformations

-\begin{section}{Estimating the length of a special quadratic transformation} Suppose that $H=T_{p,q,r}$.
-(The case of $\Delta_{2n,r}^-$ will be treated later; it turns out to be very similar.)
-The adjacency matrix $M$ of $H$ is, according to the bipartite decomposition $H=H_\s\coprod H_\a$, of the form
+Let $M$ denote the adjacency matrix of $H$; then the matrix $B=-\mu.1+M$ is the Gram matrix of $\Lambda(H^{(\mu)})$ and $\xi$ is an eigenvector, with eigenvalue $0$, of $B$.
+The adjacency matrix is, according to the bipartite decomposition $H=H_\s\sqcup H_\a$, of the form

-where each row and column of $C$ contains at most three non-zero entries, and each non-zero entry is $\pm 1$.
-Put $\mu=\mu(p,q,r)$, so that $2\le\mu\le 3/{\sqrt 2}$, and $B=-\mu+M$ is the Gram matrix of the lattice $L(H^{(\mu)})$.
-This lattice is affine, so that an eigenvector of $B$ corresponding to the eigenvalue $0$, again of $B$, generates the radical $R(L(H^{(\mu)})$.
-So the other eigenvalues of the symmetric matrix $B$ are real and strictly negative.
+where each row and column of $C$ contains at most three non-zero entries, and each non-zero entry is $1$.
+(In the case of $\Delta_{2n,r}^-$ some entries will be $-1$.)

+Since $\xi$ generates $R(\Lambda(H^{(\mu)}))$, the other eigenvalues of $B$ are real and strictly negative.
 In particular, $\mu$ is the maximum eigenvalue of $M$, and is of multiplicity $1$.